CDCgov/phdi/containers/ecr-viewer/README.md

 2. Clone the PHDI repository with `git clone https://github.com/CDCgov/phdi`.
 3. Navigate to `/phdi/containers/ecr-viewer/`.
 4. Run `docker build -t ecr-viewer .`.

+### Potential Issues

+If you have problems connecting your database run this command to see what other postgres databases are running `sudo lsof -i :5432`

+then kill it
+`kill {pid}`